Fill form to unlock content

 “Walk before you run.
 The ones who start small and grow from those are clearly winning.
 There’s a lot of areas that you can find ROI on this #DigitalTransformation journey.” —Bryan DeBois, Director of Industrial #AI at @RoviSys via @insightdottech

 Much of the operational data necessary to realize areas of improvement is locked on the plant floor.
-To unlock that data, OT and IT teams have to understand each other and work together.
+To unlock that data, OT and IT teams must understand each other and work together.
 It is up to leadership to guide those two parties to the table, help build mutual respect, and provide a collaborative environment.

 “The companies that are going about digital transformation right are making sure that OT has a seat at the table right from the beginning and has a voice.
 We have seen it happen where IT will drive these projects completely without even involving OT, and they’re a failure because OT buy-in can make or break a project,” says DeBois.
 “IT must recognize that OT is the lifeblood of the company.”

-Where to Start Your Efforts
+Where to Start Digital Transformation Efforts

 Manufacturers know the importance of digital transformation (Figure 1), but it’s not always clear how or where to start.
 Digital transformation efforts must be tied to a use case or a problem statement from the beginning, DeBois explains.

-“We can prioritize use cases, design a solution to solve it, implement that solution and then support it long term.
+“We can prioritize use cases, design a solution to solve it, implement that solution, and then support it long term.
 We can advance the conversation so much faster, and then you can continue to move the conversation forward to get to the higher-value ROI,” says DeBois.

 For instance, a recent digital transformation project included an Allen Bradley PLC-5 Control System, which is about 20 years old.
 The project came to a screeching halt because the team could not figure out how to get data out of the system at a rate that would benefit them.
 In addition, the system wasn’t scheduled to be replaced for years, and even if it was, it was going to be too expensive to remove.

-With its deep manufacturing experience and knowledge, RoviSys was able to come in and quickly tweak the PLC’s code to save the entire project.
+With its deep manufacturing industry experience and knowledge, RoviSys was able to come in and quickly tweak the PLC’s code to save the entire project.

 “One of the things that’s unique about RoviSys is our ability to get tactical.
 The success of some of these projects is about getting very tactical and getting down to the plant floor, understanding it at a very intimate level, and making sure that everything is set up for success from the beginning,” DeBois says.

-Implementing the Right Tools for Success
+Data Guides Implementing the Right Tools for Success

-No matter what type of operations a manufacturer has, DeBois explains that once you can access the operational data on the plant floor, it is critical to historize everything.
+No matter what type of operations a manufacturer has, DeBois explains that once you can access the operational data on the plant floor, it is critical to historicize everything.
 Historians collect all the data sources coming from the plant floor and put it in a centralized place to visualize, analyze, and diagnose areas of improvement.

 An overall equipment effectiveness (OEE) solution can then be added to measure availability, throughput, and quality.
 “If you can maximize those three factors, you already are going to see huge improvements,” DeBois explains.